zigeorge/shortlytest/Shortly/README.md

 I've written unit test for the ShortlyViewModel class to verify if all the functions are behaving properly.
 Also written test for a util class.
 To test the room database I'd have to write instrumented unit test as database testing needed a context which can only be provided through instrumentation.

 # GIT Flow
 I've maintained standard of git flow during the development process.
-Now sync and rebuild.
+I've used commitzen plugin to make my commits.

 # Conclusion
 This has been a great experience for me.
 I've learned many things while writing this assesment.
 I've learned how RxJava works and also learned how to migrate a project from Rx to live data and coroutine.
 I hope you like the project.